netxms/netxms-doc/admin/glossary.rst

     Configurable operation that can be executed on :term:`Node`.

   Package Manager
-    View that manages update packages for NetXMS agents.
+    :term:`View` that manages update packages for NetXMS agents.

   Perspective
     A perspective defines the initial set and layout of views in the Eclipse